Dispute your medical bill. Keep 100% of what you save.

 Most first letters get a response within 30 days because you've invoked specific statutory deadlines (HIPAA § 164.524 for itemized bills, 26 CFR § 1.501(r)-4 for charity care).
 If they ignore you: (1) re-send certified mail, (2) file a complaint with the CMS No Surprises Help Desk (1-800-985-3059) if it's a balance bill, (3) file with your state insurance commissioner or AG, (4) for 501(r) violations, IRS Form 13909.
 The Full Kit includes all the escalation templates.

 If the bill has been sent to collections, the FDCPA (15 U.S.C. § 1692) gives you a 30-day dispute window.
 Every letter we generate includes FDCPA § 809 language requesting a hold on collection activity during the dispute.
-If a collector has already reported to credit bureaus, you can also dispute under the Fair Credit Reporting Act — our Full Kit covers both paths.
+If a collector has already reported to credit bureaus, you can also dispute under the Fair Credit Reporting Act.
+The Full Kit covers both paths.

 Concierge services like Resolve and Goodbill take 15–35% of whatever they save you, with weeks of turnaround.
 We charge a flat $9–$49 once, you keep 100% of the savings, and the letter is in your hands the same session.
 The tradeoff: you send the letter yourself and handle any phone calls.
 For most straightforward bills, the DIY path is faster and cheaper.

-5 steps hospital billing departments respond to — itemized bill requests, the 7 most common coding errors, Medicare rate anchoring, 501(r) charity care, and the paid-in-full letter that protects you afterward.
-Delivered to your inbox in a minute.
+The 5 steps hospital billing departments actually respond to: itemized bill requests, the 7 most common coding errors, Medicare rate anchoring, 501(r) charity care, and the paid-in-full letter that protects you afterward.
+In your inbox in a minute.

 Other Claim Maximizer Tools